KBlixt/Trailer-Downloader/README.md

 need that for now.

-I made the script mainly for usage within plex. so turning it into some kind of plex plugin or hooking it up agianst the plex Database would probably enhance the capabilities.
+I made the script mainly for usage within plex. so turning it into some kind of plex plugin or hooking it up agianst the plex Database would probably enhance the capabilities. like not searching by folder name and actually get the propper name.